-The secondary school is temporarily accommodated in an existing building in Delft, which has been reconverted into an attractive learning environment with all the facilities required for the MYP inquiry-based and investigative learning.
+The secondary school is temporarily accommodated in an existing building in Delft, which has been reconverted into an attractive learning environment with all the facilities required for the MYP and DP inquiry-based and investigative learning.

-A permanent new building, to be located opposite the Primary school, is planned in early 2025.
-The new building will be designed around the school learning concept and will be able to accommodate 450 students.
+A permanent new building, to be located opposite the Primary school, is planned for schoolyear 2025-2026.
+The new building will be designed around the school learning concept and will be able to accommodate 440 students.

 Due to the strong growth, in 2021-22, ISD Secondary has extended its facilities to include the new Satellite Campus at the Krakeelpolderweg.
-This provides the school with access to six extra classrooms plus outstanding facilities which include fit-to-purpose workshops for our Design & Art classes.
+This provides the school with access to six extra classrooms plus facilities which include fit-to-purpose workshops for our Design & Art classes.
 The ISD Satellite campus is walking distance (7 mins) from the Colijnlaan.

-In 2023-2024 the school will make us of an additional 7 classrooms in temporary units at Colijnlaan.
+The school also makes use of an additional 7 classrooms in temporary units at Colijnlaan.